darkrpc/dark-std/README.md

 # dark-std
-dark-std is an Implementation of asynchronous containers build on tokio.
+dark-std is an Implementation of asynchronous
-It uses a read-write separation design borrowed from Golang

 * defer!          (defer macro)
 * SyncHashMap     (async HashMap)